erincatto/box2c/docs/simulation.md

 b2World_CastCircle(myWorldId, &circle, originTransform, translation, grenadeFilter, MyCastCallback, &context);
 ```

-Otherwise, shape casts are setup identically to ray casts.
-You can expect shape casts to generally be slower
+Otherwise, shape-casts are setup identically to ray-casts.
+You can expect shape-casts to generally be slower
-than ray casts.
-So only use a shape cast if a ray cast won't do.
+than ray-casts.
+So only use a shape-cast if a ray-cast won't do.

+Just like ray-casts, shape-casts results may be sent to the callback in any order.
+If you need multiple sorted results, you will need to write some code to collect and sort the results.